Bulbul12345/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern warehouse with MYSQL including ETL processes, data modeling and analytics.
+Building a modern warehouse with SQL Server including ETL processes, data modeling and analytics.

 # Data Warehouse and Analytics Project